JulienOury/ChristmasTreeController/README.md

 ### Architecture

-This design is based on following [Caravel user project](https://github.com/efabless/caravel_user_project.git) template.
+This design is based on [Caravel user project](https://github.com/efabless/caravel_user_project.git) template.

 Below is a representation of the architecture: